nbars/aur-repo-buildserver/README.md

 # Arch user repository build server

 ```
-This software can be used for running a server that periodically build packages
+This software can be used for running a server that periodically builds packages
 from the AUR.
 The resulting artifacts are automatically added into a repository
-that can be added to a local pacman.conf.
-This allows to source out the complete
+which in turn can be used by pacman.
+This allows you to source out
-build process and reducing maintenance time for updating the local system.
+the complete building process and by that reducing maintenance time for updating
+the local system.

 Packages that should be build by the server are configured by
 config files.
 The directory that contains theses files is passed with the
 --pkg-configs flag.
 A config files must end with a .config suffix and the
-content must look like this:
+content must looks like this:

 name = i3blocks
 disabled = false

 Another argument that is always needed is --repo-dir.
 This flags is used to
-set the directory where the repository should be build/updated.
+configure the directory where the repository should be created .
 The third required argument
-is --action, this flags decides what the build server should do.
+is --action, this argument decides what the buildserver should do.
-For further flags read ahead.

 Command line format
   ./buildserver.sh [--pkg-configs packages config dir] [--repo-dir path] [--action action] [OPTION]...

 Required argument
   --action  action0,action1...
-  The actions that should be performed by the build server (comma separated).
+  The actions that should be performed by the buildserver (comma separated).
   Please mind that chaining several action improves performance due to caching.
   For example the dependency resolve results from the clean action can be reused
   by the build action.